shuenj/tp/docs/DeveloperGuide.md

 #### Design considerations
 Alternative implementations:
 Another way to handle deletion is to not remove the `affiliations` from `affiliationHistory` of others.
 However, this would require either a flag to indicate that the `affiliations` is no longer valid, or a separate `affiliationHistory` to store the `affiliations` that are no longer valid.
 This would complicate the implementation of `affiliationHistory` and other functions like list so that deleted a `Person` is not shown.
 By removing the `affiliations` from `affiliationHistory`, it is also truly deleting the person from the contact list from the user's perspective.

+An alternative approach in implementing `AffiliationHistory` would be to store the `Person` object in the `affiliationHistory` of others, but this would cause the `affiliationHistory` to be inconsistent with the `affiliations` list.
+Therefore, `Name` is a unique identifier that can be used to update the `affiliationHistory` of others.

 --------------------------------------------------------------------------------------------------------------------